Towards Imperceptible Watermarking Via Environment Illumination for Consumer Cameras

 \item \textbf{Repeated Randomized Testing:} This process was repeated so that each lighting pattern was presented exactly five times to each participant, ensuring a balanced distribution across all conditions. \end{enumerate}

-This experiment involved 15 participants, with results summarized in Table~\ref{tab:detection_results}.
-Flicker with an intensity ratio of 1:0.97 was expected to be imperceptible based on a simulated $\Delta_\rm{E}$ value of 0.608 using synthetic ColorChecker data.
-However, participants detected it with high accuracy (0.2839 for the proposed method).
-Under the baseline flicker condition, a near-universal detection rate of 98.67\% was observed, confirming that this type of flicker was consistently noticeable to human observers.

-In contrast, the optimized flicker condition achieved a low detection rate, with a mean of only 9.33\%, suggesting that the optimized spectral modulation is largely imperceptible to humans.
-Meanwhile, static optimized and static white illuminations had even lower false-positive rates of 2.67\% and 5.33\%, likely due to minor fluctuations or momentary perceptions influenced by visual adaptation.
-These low rates confirm that static illuminations are indeed imperceptible, with occasional false positives attributable to natural perceptual variance.
+{\bf Results.} We tested 15 participants (Table~\ref{tab:detection_results}).
+Each participant was exposed to four illumination conditions: (i) Optimized Steady State; (ii) Optimized Flicker State ($\Delta E = 0.2839$); (iii) Baseline Steady White Light; and (iv) Baseline Flicker White Light with an intensity ratio of 1:0.97 ($\Delta E = 0.6080$).
+Although $\Delta E$ values in this range are typically regarded as below the threshold of noticeability for static color differences, in our low-frequency flicker experiment, the Baseline Flicker White Light condition (1:0.97) was detected by nearly all participants (98.67\%), indicating that such small chromatic differences become clearly visible when presented as low-frequency temporal flicker.

-The optimized flicker condition showed a slightly higher detection rate than false positives but remained effectively imperceptible to most participants.
-Since no participant detected the flicker in more than half of the five trials, it is reasonable to conclude that the optimized flicker is invisible to human observers.
+By contrast, the optimized spectral modulation yielded a mean detection rate of only 9.33\%; moreover, no participant reported it in more than half of the five trials, indicating that it was effectively imperceptible for most observers.

-Collectively, these results validate spectral optimization as a viable approach for low-frequency modulation in VLC systems, effectively circumventing human detection.
-Additionally, they confirm that conventional intensity modulation is unsuitable for low-frequency applications, as humans are highly sensitive to flicker in this range.
+For the static controls, false-positive rates were lower still (2.67\% for static optimized and 5.33\% for static white), likely reflecting minor fluctuations or momentary adaptation.
+Taken together, these results support spectral optimization as a viable strategy for low-frequency modulation in imperceptible watermarking applications.
+At the same time, the findings underscore that conventional intensity modulation is unsuitable in this regime due to human flicker sensitivity.